cvravi9/Benchmarking_SVCs/README.md

 VCFToolZ already groups files in nice headers, and produces Venn diagrams (up to 6 files).
 It would be cool to see these headers in a HTML document, and with the Venn diagrams included.

 ### 1.4.
 Plotting Comparision of VCF files
 With the textual output, the next goal would be to plot the data and for this "plot-vcfstats" is helpful.
 The command is **"plot-vcfstats -p venn output.txt"**.
 However, plotting would need installation of "matplotlib" using **"pip3 install matplotlib"** and "pdflatex".

+### 1.5.
+Filtering VCF File based on Somantic Status of Variant
+With respect to the comparision of the vcf files division of the base vcf file is divided into three categories based on Germline, Somatic and LOH.
+The command is **"bcftools view -i 'SS ~ "2"' vcf-file"**.